 - Another Square Enix character, Escher, is a white-haired, brown-skinned guy, and is just about the most cruel hearted person in the entire tournament and, in a different storyline, an antagonist (mostly.
 He's selfish, an assassin, borderline evil for the majority of the game, even going so far as to threaten the two youngest competitors that even if they were kids, he'd still kill them, which he does, to his regret, however.)

 The funny thing is, Escher is almost like a cross between Axel and Cloud, because he's a hired blade (Cloud), he has a sarcastic, sinister attitude (Axel), he has a very wierd stance (Axel), wields a very long sword with one hand (Cloud, though not original), and has only one person he cares for (both, although Cloud ends up getting more friends, and Axel does likewise).

 And here's his picture◊ (on the right).
 And here's more of him in his Jerk Ass Anti-Hero glory

-- Another interesting version of this is Zhamo, arguable the nicest guy in the game.
-And he's black.
-There are no white people with white hair in a Square Enix game.
-This world is coming to an end.
+- Another interesting version of this is Zhamo, white-haired and black, arguably the nicest guy in the game.

 - The default palettes of Ms. Fortune and, arguably, Cerebella from Skullgirls.
 Arguable in Cerebella's case because her default hair is green, rather than blonde, but most of her other palettes also give her dark skin and very light hair.